meikesara/Heuristieken/README.md

 ```
 python main.py random protein
 ```
 Thereafter, you are asked for the dimension in which the folding should be performed (either 2D or 3D) and the amount of runnings that should be performed.
-If one

-Returns
+If one running is performed, the folded protein will be visualized and the estimate of the stability will also be given.</br>
+If multiple runnings are performed, you will be prompted that the results will be saved in files.
+In ```proteinRandom.txt``` the coordinates on which the amino acids are placed for each protein found are saved.
+In ```stabilityRandom.txt``` the stability for each running is saved.</br>
+Thereafter, both the best found stability and the estimated stability are returned.

 ##### Hill Climber